-Where am I in need of renewed hope?
-How could I act on the hope I have?
+Where am I in need of hope?
+How could I act on the hopes I already have?

--try reimagining the ways in which your Top Takeaways from this course could have a wider impact - in your wider community and across God's world.
+- Try reimagining the ways in which your Top Takeaways from this course could have a wider impact - in your wider community and across God's world.